OneCrazyCoder/MMOGamepadOverlay/README.md

     Hold R2 = E
     Long Hold R2 = F

-This is the maximum that could be assigned to one button.
-In the above example, when R2 is first pressed, 'A' and 'B' keyboard keys would be sent to the game ('A' would be held down but 'B' would just be tapped).
+This example demonstrates the maximum number of Commands that could be assigned to a single button.
+When R2 is first pressed, 'A' and 'B' keyboard keys would be sent to the game ('A' would be held down but 'B' would just be tapped and immediately released).
 If R2 was quickly released, a single tap of the 'C' key would be sent.
 If R2 was held for a short time, an 'E' tap would be sent once.
 If R2 was still held for a while after that, a single 'F' tap would be sent as well.
 No matter how long it is held, even if just briefly tapped, once let go of R2 a single tap of 'D' would be sent to the game, as well as finally releasing 'A'.

-Notice how only the button name by itself can be assigned to "hold" a key.
-All other button actions can only "tap" a key.
-Certain commands, and *key sequences*, can't be "held" anyway, so assigning one of these to just the button name by itself will make it act the same as the *Press* action (meaning can have 2 *Press* commands on the same button in these cases).
+Notice how only the base ``R2=`` property can actually hold a key down for more than split second.
+All other button actions can only "tap" a key (press and then immediately release it).
+Certain Commands can't be "held" anyway, so assigning one of these to just ``R2=`` will make it act the same as assigning it to ``Press R2=`` (meaning can essentially have two ``Press R2=`` commands on the same button in these cases).

-## Sent input and key sequences

-In addition to mouse buttons, mouse movement, and keyboard keys, you can also send combination keys using the modifier keys Shift, Ctrl, and Alt, such as:
+## Commands
+As mentioned above, Commands assigned to buttons can be as simple as the name of a keyboard key or mouse button, as well as mouse movement (such as ``=Mouse Up`` or ``=Mouse Left``).

+Not mentioned yet is mouse wheel movement, which can be set with Commands such as ``=MouseWheel Up Smooth`` or ``=MouseWheel Down Stepped`` or ``MouseWheel Down Once``.
+"Smooth" vs "Stepped" affects whether or not movement of less than one 'notch' at a time is sent to the application, and "Once" can be used if only want the wheel to only move one 'notch' even when the button assigned to the command is held continuously.

+### Combination keys
+A command can also be a keyboard key or mouse button combined with a *modifier* key - Shift, Ctrl, or Alt - such as:

     R2 = Shift+A
     L2 = Ctrl X
     L1 = Ctrl-Alt-R
 These can still be "held" as if they are single keys.

 *WARNING: Modifier keys should be used sparingly, as they can interfere with or delay other keys.
 For example, if you are holding Shift+A and then want to press just 'X', since the Shift key is still being held down, the game would normally interpret it as you pressing 'Shift+X', which may be totally different command.
-This application specifically avoids this by briefly releasing Shift before pressing X and then re-pressing Shift again as needed, but this can make the controls seem less responsive.
+This application specifically avoids this by briefly releasing Shift before pressing X and then re-pressing Shift again as needed, but this can make the controls seem less responsive due to the delays needed to make sure each release and re-press are processed in the correct order.
 Consider re-mapping controls for the game to use Shift/Ctrl/Alt as little as possible for best results!*

+### Key Sequence
 You can also specify a sequence of keys to be pressed.
 For example, you could have a single button press the sequence Shift+2 (to switch to hotbar #2), then 1 (to use hotbutton #1), then Shift+1 (to switch back to hotbar #1), like so:

     R2 = Shift+2, 1, Shift+1

 Key sequences can NOT be "held", so holding R2 vs just tapping it will give the same result in the above example.

-You can also add delays (specified in milliseconds) into the sequence if needed, such as this sequence to automatically "consider" a target when changing targets
+You can also add delays (specified in milliseconds) into the sequence if needed, such as this sequence to automatically "consider" a target when changing targets:

     # 'Delay' or 'Wait' also work
     R1 = F8, pause 100, C

 *WARNING: Do not use this to fully automate complex tasks, or you're likely to get banned from whichever game you are using this with.*

+#### Mouse jump in key sequence
-On a more advanced note, you can also request in the sequence to jump the mouse cursor to a named *hotspot* location to click on it, such as:
+On a more advanced note, you can also request in the sequence to jump the mouse cursor to a named **Hotspot** location to click on it, such as:

     [Hotspots]
     CenterScreen = 50%, 50%

     [Scheme]
-    R1 = Point to CenterScreen->LClick
+    R1 = Point to CenterScreen, LClick

-## KeyBinds (aliases)

-KeyBinds are basically just aliases or shortcuts for inputs that should be sent by gamepad buttons.
-Using KeyBinds, instead of saying:
+    R2 = Release RMB->LClick at CenterScreen->RClick
+*Hotspots are explained later.*

+### Chat box macros

+While a Key Sequence could technically be used to type a message directly into the game's chat box, it is easier to directly use a *Slash Command* or *Say String* Command to do this.

+Slash Commands start with ``/`` and Say Strings (chat messages) start with ``>`` (the '>' is replaced with the Return key to switch to the chat box when the Command is actually executed).
+These Commands will actually "type" the sequence into the chat box as a series of keyboard key presses, followed by pressing Return to send the macro.
+For example:

     [Scheme]
+    Hold R1 = /who
+    Hold R2 = /g Roll for loot please!
+    Hold L1 = >Would you like to group?

+This will lock out most other inputs while typing though, so in general it is better to instead create macros using the in-game interface and activate them via key sequences that activate in-game "hotbuttons", like ``= Shift+2, 4`` instead.

+## Key Binds (aliases)
+Key Binds are basically just aliases or shortcuts for sent input.
+Using Key Binds, instead of saying:

+    [Scheme]
     XB_A = Space
+    R2 = Release RMB->LClick at CenterScreen->RClick

 You would instead say:

     [KeyBinds]
     Jump = Space
+    UseCenterScreen = Release RMB->LClick at CenterScreen->RClick

     [Scheme]
     XB_A = Jump
+    R2 = UseCenterScreen

-In this example it may not seem worth the effort, but it can be convenient for assigning a KeyBind alias to a full sequence of keys, or for just making your [Scheme] more readable and easily updating your controls in one place if you re-map them within the target game.
+In this example it may not seem worth the effort, but it can be convenient when using the same input in multiple places, or for just making your [Scheme] easier to read.

-There are also some KeyBinds that are specifically checked for and used by the application for certain commands - namely for character movement and self/group targeting, as explained in more detail later.
+There are also some KeyBinds that are specifically checked for and used by the application for certain commands - namely for character movement.

+### Key Bind Arrays
+If multiple Key Binds have the same name except for a number on the end of the name, they will be logged as a **Key Bind Array**.
+For example:

+    [KeyBinds]
+    TargetGroup1 = F1
+    TargetGroup2 = F2
+    TargetGroup3 = F3
+    TargetGroup4 = F4
+    TargetGroup5 = F5
+    TargetGroup6 = F6

+Will make a Key Bind Array called "TargetGroup" with 6 elements.
+Each can be used as a normal alias by directly referencing "TargetGroup2", for example, but the last one used and a default (the first one initially) will be remembered.
+Certain commands can then request re-using the last one used, using the default in the array, and using the next/previous ones in the array.
+This could allow, for example, to assign a button that will cycle through them each time it is pressed by assigning:

+    [Scheme]
+    L1 = TargetGroup Next Wrap

+Other commands that can use Key Bind Arrays include *Previous, Last, Default, Set Default* (sets Default to Last), and *Reset* (sets Last to Default). *Previous* and *Next* can be set to *Wrap* or *NoWrap*.

+When using this for the above example of relative group targeting, a visual indicator may be helpful to know what will happen the next time the button is pressed.
+There are special **HUD Elements** covered later to help with this, ``Type=KeyBindArrayLast`` and ``Type=KeyBindArrayDefault``.

 ## Controls Layers
-To really unlock the full range of actions in an MMO using a Gamepad, you will need to use Controls Layers.
-These Layers change what commands are assigned to what buttons while the Layer is active.
+To really unlock the full range of actions in an MMO using a Gamepad, you will almost certainly need to employ button combinations like L2+X to execute different Commands.
+This and more can be accomplished through the use of **Controls Layers**.
+These Layers change what Commands are assigned to what buttons while the Layer is active.

 You can have multiple Layers added at once, and for any given button, the top-most Layer's assignments will take priority.
-Newly-added Layers are placed on "top" of all previous layers and the base [Scheme].
+Newly-added Layers are placed on "top" of all previous layers and the [Scheme] category, which acts as the default (lowest) Layer.

-Layers can be added with the Add Layer command and removed with the Remove Layer command assigned to a gamepad button action.
-Alternatively, they can be "held" by just using the "Layer" command assigned to a button, which means that the Layer will be added when the button is first pressed, and then automatically removed when the button is released.
+Layers can be added with the ``=Add Layer <LayerName>`` command and removed with the ``=Remove Layer`` command assigned to a gamepad button action (or both added and removed with the same button with a single ``=Toggle Layer <LayerName>`` command).
+Alternatively, they can be "held" by just using the ``=Layer <LayerName>`` command assigned to a button, which means that the Layer will be added when the button is first pressed, and then automatically removed when the button is released.
 For example:

     [Scheme]
     # Add "Alt" layer as long as L2 is held
     L2 = Layer Alt
-    # Add "MouseLook" layer until another command elsewhere removes it
+    # Add "MouseLook" layer until another Command elsewhere removes it
     R3 = Add Layer MouseLook

-If the same Layer is added when it is already active, it just moves that Layer priority to be the top layer instead of adding another copy of it.
+*If the same Layer is added when it is already active, that Layer is just moved to become the top layer instead of another copy of it being added!*

 Layers are defined the same as [Scheme], with just the category name [Layer.LayerName] instead.
 So for the above example, you could add: